Randomblock1/checkra1n-linux/README.md

 - "Procursify"
   - Installs the Procursus bootstrap to your device.
 Learn more about Procursus [here](https://github.com/ProcursusTeam/Procursus).
 TLDR: Replaces Substrate with libhooker and uses the Procursus repo for more up-to-date programs.
 Also, you get Sileo, in addition to Cydia.
 - “Save Blobs”
-  - Saves signed SHSH blobs so you can upgrade/downgrade to unsigned iOS versions if you've saved your blobs.
+  - Saves currently signed SHSH blobs so you can upgrade/downgrade to unsigned iOS versions if you have the right blobs.
 - "Credits"
   - Is self explanatory
 - "Update"
   - Uses curl to get the latest version of this tool.
-You shouldn't need to use this, as it updates itself on startup.
+You shouldn't need to use this manually, as it updates itself on startup.

 If you are not on a Debian based system, you may need to install dependencies manually.
 Just Google any errors and see if it means you're missing something.

+It requires `grep, usbmuxd, curl, whiptail, libimobiledevice6 (+utils)`

 Please put any issues in the GitHub Issue tracker and feel free to make pull requests.

 ## todo
-add support for systems that are not Debian or OSX
+add support for systems that are not Debian or MacOS